Jacob Meyers Preview, Player Props: Astros vs. Tigers

-On Saturday, Jacob Meyers (.300 slugging percentage in past 10 games, with no home runs) and the Houston Astros play the Detroit Tigers, whose starting pitcher will be Eduardo Rodriguez.
-First pitch is at 6:10 PM ET.
+On Sunday, Jacob Meyers (.300 slugging percentage in past 10 games, with no homers) and the Houston Astros play the Detroit Tigers, whose starting pitcher will be Alex Faedo.
+First pitch is at 1:40 PM ET.

+He had a hitless showing in his last game (0-for-4) against the Tigers.

 Jacob Meyers Game Info & Props vs. the Tigers